anovis/motivora/README.md

 ### Chalice (Lambda functions)

+Install AWS command line tools, if necessary, by going here: https://docs.aws.amazon.com/cli/latest/userguide/install-bundle.html

+Create an AWS key pair here: https://console.aws.amazon.com/iam/home?region=us-east-1#/security_credentials

-First set up the appropriate AWS profile for chalice to use to connect to AWS by running `aws configure --profile chalice`.
+Set up the appropriate AWS profile on your local machine for chalice to use to connect to AWS by running `aws configure --profile chalice`.

 Then run `npm run chalice-local` to start local version of api's.